Hearing health Jun, 11, 2026

 What to avoid when clearing a blocked ear

 While there are a few safe at-home remedies for unblocking your ears, it’s important to remember that the ear is an extremely sensitive part of the body.
-Whether a cotton swab or your fingers, you should never stick anything inside of your ears.
+To avoid injury, avoid these common mistakes:

 Find the right solution at your nearest clinic